 The CCRs cover the following:

-all existing bidding zone borders within and between Member States, to which the CACM Regulation applies;SC EnCnCEnCaccepted
+all existing bidding zone borders within and between Member States, to which the CACM Regulation applies;

+all existing bidding zone borders between Member States and Energy Community Contracting Parties, to which the amended EnC CACM Regulation applies and has been transposed by the Energy Community Contracting Parties;

+all existing bidding zone borders between Energy Community Contracting Parties, to which the amended EnC CACM Regulation applies and has been transposed by the Energy Community Contracting Parties have transposed CACM/in line with the Ministerial Council Decision XX on amended CACM ;

 future bidding zone borders established as a result of interconnections operated by legal entities certified as TSOs which are under construction at the time of the approval of this Determination of CCRs and planned to be commissioned.

-Any changes in the bidding zone border configuration of Member States cpshall be taken into account in proposals for amendments to this document in accordance with Article 9(13) of the CACM RegulationEnC CACM.
+Any changes in the bidding zone border configuration of Member States or Energy Community Contracting Parties shall be taken into account in proposals for amendments to this document in accordance with Article 9(13) of the CACM Regulation as well as Article 9 (13) of the amended EnC CACM Regulation.

 This determination of CCRs shall apply to the TSOs listed in Appendix 2.